Mat-dp/mat-dp-core/paper.md

 or resource transformation including those found along any supply chain- but is particularly applied to studying the materials needed for building low-carbon systems- and estimate the environmental implications associated to such materials.

+Mat-dp contains a linear programming library called mat-dp-core which includes the core classes of each element and their mathematical operations for obtaining results.
+Mat-dp-core is tailored to the needs of research around material demand for low-carbon systems, helping technically proficient users to explore scenarios and systems relating to their research in python.
-Mat-dp has an easy-to-use structure and code base with the mathematical model to let users evaluate and optimise the environmental effects of a given set of resources that are fed into one or more processes.
-This code base is called mat-dp-core, since it contains the core classes of each elements and their mathematical operations for obtaining results.
+Mat-dp-core has an easy-to-use structure and code base with the mathematical model to let users evaluate and optimise the environmental effects of a given set of resources that are fed into one or more processes.

-In Mat-dp, the system and its required materials are defined as a series of resources that are fed into different processes, which in turn have a defined set of outputs.
+In mat-dp-core, the system and its required materials are defined as a series of resources that are fed into different processes, which in turn have a defined set of outputs.
 The outputs can be the result of the process, e.g., energy, materials or greenhouse gas emissions.
-The system can then be optimised by using three types of constraints built into Mat-dp, depending on the desired output of the process, e.g., a required electricity capacity of an offshore wind installation.
+The system can then be optimised using an objective function related to a property of the system which will be minimised (e.g., number of runs or cost) subject to three possible types of constraints built into mat-dp-core, depending on the desired output of the process, e.g., a required electricity capacity of an offshore wind installation.
 The three types of constraints that can be defined are: a given ratio of process runs (Run Ratio Constraint), a given number of resources produced (Resource Constraint), and a given number of process runs (Run Eq Constraint) that the system has to comply with.